-- 3.64 As can be seen, the balancing of the Council's 2024-25 budget is dependent upon a 7.5% increase in the Council Tax in 2024-25, generating £7.35 Million, and £0.46 Million delivered through changes to the council tax base.
+3.64 As can be seen, the balancing of the Council's 2024-25 budget is dependent upon a 7.5% increase in the Council Tax in 2024-25, generating £7.35 Million, and £0.46 Million delivered through changes to the council tax base.
 6.5% to support Council Services with a further 1.0% to support the £1.1 million increase in the Fire Levy as set out in paragraph 3.46 of this report.
-In proposing this increase, there has been careful consideration to affordability for Powys residents in light of the cost-of-living crisis, together with the ongoing need to meet increasing demand and inescapable cost pressures on vital local services upon which they rely. - 3.65 The setting of Council Tax is not subject to approval as part of this report, as this is a matter for full council determination.
-However, the report recommends the level of Council Tax to be included in the budget that goes to full Council on 22nd February 2024.
+In proposing this increase, there has been careful consideration to affordability for Powys residents in light of the cost-of-living crisis, together with the ongoing need to meet increasing demand and inescapable cost pressures on vital local services upon which they rely.

+3.65 The setting of Council Tax is not subject to approval as part of this report today however the report recommends the level of Council Tax to be included in the budget.
 On 7th March 2024 full Council meets to set the Council Tax in line with the final budget.
 This meeting does not reopen the budget but ensures the Council sets Council Tax for billing purposes.

-Draft Capital Programme 2024-29
+Capital Programme 2024-29